 I made the call to Dean Array on a Monday morning in mid- December.
 From the sound of his voice on the phone, I could tell he was overjoyed about my decision.

 It was his overall tone that gave it away.

 “Mia, I can’t tell you how happy we are for you.”

 “I am also glad to be getting this opportunity Dean Array.”

 “You should be getting your welcome packet in the mail next week.”

 After hanging up, I started to get teary-eyed.
-As I looked at everything in my room, the reminders of Leo stuck me into shock.
-It happens when I go out, I am reminded of everything Leo and I shared.
-Sometimes even something as visiting the local café gets me misty-eyed.
+As I look at everything in my room, the reminders of Leo send me into shock.
+It happens when I go out; I am reminded of everything Leo and I shared.
+Sometimes even something like visiting the local café gets me misty-eyed.
 The pain gripped my heart and choked me.

 When will it all go away?

 The memories of Leo were all here in Michigan.
 This is not to say I would ever want to forget them, but it’s hard to be in Ann Arbor or any neighboring towns without feeling the pain of his loss.
 Now the focus was to tell my parents.
 I just hoped it wouldn’t turn into